ATPs/MCuNovo/README.md

 Leave any comments here in github.
 If you are interested in using MCuNovo, I will be glad to provide help.
 If you have any thoughts or special needs, I would like to provide solutions if possible.

 MCuNovo is developed for Manduca sexta genome project.
-It sees only a species will have similar amount of research performed.
-But in the future, there might be some changes.
+It also works for species with similar sequencing data.
+I've already improved some parts, like use Muscle instead of blastp to do protein sequence comparisons, but I haven't include that in the main program.
 I can improve the program, if there is such need.

 Best. :)